The Pop Kids: Release

 "The Pop Kids" was made available on 16 February 2016 to anyone who pre-ordered Super on iTunes.
 A CD single and two digital bundles were released on 18 March, including remixes by MK, The Scene Kings and Offer Nissim, as well as two previously unreleased B-sides, "In Bits" and "One Hit Wonder".
-A white twelve-inch single was released on 27 May, featuring five remixes of the song.
+A white vinyl twelve-inch single was released on 27 May, featuring five remixes of the song.

 "The Pop Kids" was Pet Shop Boys' eleventh number one on the Billboard Dance Club Songs chart.
 It entered the chart at number 28 on 19 March 2016 and climbed to the top spot by 30 April.
 Billboard writer Gordon Murray noted that remixes from MK, Offer Nissim, and RNG helped boost its performance.
 "The Pop Kids" was also number one on the Hot Singles Sales chart, and number 21 on the Hot Dance/Electronic Songs chart.

 In the UK, "The Pop Kids" reached number one on the Physical Singles Chart but missed out on the UK Top 100 at number 128.

+Artwork

+The single covers for "The Pop Kids" were based on the circle design from the album cover of Super.
+The circles were filled with still images from a promotional video for the album showing people dancing in a club, overlaid with text in different colours for each format.

+A lyric video for the song was made using the same imagery, with the words appearing inside a circle, superimposed on a video clip of the dancers.